Disaster Recovery Toolkit

 Prepare Your Crisis Communication Plan

-A crisis communication plan ensures timely and accurate information is given to all employees, the media, customers, suppliers, vendors and the public.
-During an emergency, communication is essential to all stakeholders.
+crisis communication plan ensures timely and accurate information is given to all employees, the media, customers, suppliers, vendors, and the public.

-• Give employees an emergency contact they can use to get information during a crisis
+• Give employees an emergency contact to use to receive information during a crisis.

 Create a Disaster Recovery Plan